learn-co-curriculum/dsc-ols-regression-diagnostics/README.md

-    [('F statistic', 1.1409213847001904), ('p-value', 0.2576335266276604)]
+    [('F statistic', 1.1409213847001909), ('p-value', 0.257633526627657)]

 The null hypothesis for the GQ test is homoskedasticity.
 The larger the F-statistic, the more evidence we will have against the homoskedasticity assumption and the more likely we have heteroskedasticity (different variance for the two groups).

-The given P-value above tells us how far we are from the alpha level of 0.05.
-So the heteroscedasticity which we observed visually can also be confirmed using this test.
-In such cases, it is also possible to use a different alpha values to suit the needs of experimenter.
+The p-value for our tests above tells us whether or not to reject the null-hypothesis of homoscedasticity.
+Taking a confidence level of alpha = 0.05, we cannot reject the null-hypothesis because for both TV and radio, p-values are larger than 0.05.
+So even though we visually inspected some heteroscedasticity previously, this cannot be confirmed by the GQ test.

 ## Summary
-In this lesson we looked at a few methods o check for regression assumptions in addition to the visual methods we saw earlier.
+In this lesson, you learned a few methods to check for regression assumptions in addition to the visual methods learned earlier.
 An understanding and hands-on experience with visual as well as statistical techniques to check your regression analysis will provide you with a good set of tools to run more detailed regression experiments later.